 Australian Market Maintains Early Sharp Gains In Mid-market

-(RTTNews) - The Australian stock market is maintaining its early sharp gains in mid-market moves on Wednesday, extending the gains in the previous session, with the benchmark S&P/ASX 200 moving above the 8,600 level, following the broadly positive cues from Wall Street overnight, with gains across most sectors led by materials and technology stocks.
+(RTTNews) - The Australian stock market is maintaining its early sharp gains in mid-market moves on Wednesday, extending the gains in the previous session, with the benchmark S&P/ASX 200 moving above the 8,950 level, following the mixed cues from Wall Street overnight, with gains across most sectors led by mining and technology stocks.
 Energy stocks were the only weak spot.

-Among major miners, BHP Group and Rio Tinto are surging more than 5 percent each, while Mineral Resources is advancing more than 4 percent and Fortescue is gaining more than 2 percent.
+Among major miners, BHP Group is advancing more than 4 percent, Rio Tinto is gaining almost 3 percent, Mineral Resources is surging almost 7 percent and Fortescue is adding more than 2 percent.

 Oil stocks are mostly lower.
-Santos is down almost 1 percent and Origin Energy is losing more than 1 percent, while Woodside Energy and Beach energy are declining almost 2 percent each.
+Origin Energy is losing more than 3 percent and Woodside Energy is plunging more than 10 percent, while Santos and Beach energy are tumbling more than 7 percent each.

-In the tech space, Afterpay owner Block and Zip are advancing more than 4 percent each, while Appen and Xero are adding more than 2 percent each.
-WiseTech Global is gaining more than 3 percent.
+In the tech space, Afterpay owner Block is gaining more than 2 percent, Zip is soaring almost 11 percent, Appen is advancing almost 5 percent, Xero are adding almost 4 percent and WiseTech Global is surging more than 5 percent.

-Among the big four banks, ANZ Banking is edging up 0.1 percent, while Westpac and Commonwealth Bank are gaining almost 1 percent each.
-National Australia bank is flat.
+Among the big four banks, ANZ Banking and Commonwealth Bank are gaining more than 3 percent each, while Westpac and National Australia bank are advancing almost 4 percent each.
+Among gold miners, Evolution Mining and Genesis Minerals are jumping more than 7 percent each, while Northern Star Resources is surging more than 5 percent, Newmont is gaining more than 4 percent and Resolute Mining is advancing almost 6 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!